yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 prediction = vit_function(image, vit_parameters)
 ```

 As we can see, the parameters are "outside" of the model.
 Before writing the actual code for the ViT, we come to another special feature o JAX: *parallelization*.
 Thanks to JAX native `vmap` function, we'll just pretend there is no batch dimension and then use `vmap` to automagically handle batches.
 This is a great improvement as we don't have to reason in one additional dimension and there will be no need for stuff like `batch,sequence,dim = input.shape` (unlike torch.)
-So from now on, forget about the batch dimension.
+So from now on, we'll just ignore the batch dimension.

-Don't forget that each block is nothing but a *function* over the **model parameters** and an **input**.
+Don't forget that each transformer block is nothing but a *function* over the **model parameters** and an **input**.

-I won't explain each block in detail, as this is pretty standard and there is plenty of material out there to learn how a transformer works.

 For the MLP, we just perform an up and down projection with a Relu activation function in the middle.
 Notice that we will get the input parameters from the dictionary we created earlier.
 ```python
 def mlp(x, mlp_params):